cfpb/sbl-ux/README.md

 - Content development

 ## How we work
-[SBL project](https://github.com/orgs/cfpb/projects/21) is the central repository for the project management of the project.
-The primary purpose of this repository is to track UX work related to our [**user stories**](https://github.com/cfpb/sbl-project/issues?q=is%3Aopen+is%3Aissue+label%3Astory).
-As a project team, our work is framed from by Milestones, Epics, User stories, and Tasks.
-UX specific tasks live in this repository.
+[**SBL project**](https://github.com/orgs/cfpb/projects/21) is the central repository for the Small Business Lending Data Filing Platform project.
+As a project team, our work is framed by milestones, epics, user stories, and tasks.
+The primary purpose of this repository is to track UX tasks related to [user stories](https://github.com/cfpb/sbl-project/issues?q=is%3Aopen+is%3Aissue+label%3Astory).

 ### The hierarchy
 - [**Milestones**](https://github.com/cfpb/sbl-project/milestones)